MrHedmad/data-stewardship-knowledgebase/src/emoji_key.md

     - :page_with_curl: > Poster
     - :closed_book: > Book or long-form report
     - :information_desk_person: > Presentation to a meeting, conference, etc...
-    - :memo: > Official agreement, treatise or manifesto of purpose with no legally binding effects.
+    - :memo: > Official agreement, treatise or manifesto of purpose with no legally-binding effects.
     - :hammer: > Tool, practical resource checklist or handbook.
-    - :school: > Course
+    - :school: > Course, training, how to
-    - 	:department_store: > Platform
+    - :department_store: > Platform (data, resources, services...)
 - Format of content:
     - The default format is a simple webpage (HTML), and has no associated emoji.
     - :small_red_triangle_down: > PDF (`.pdf`)